Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 ### Example application 1: Variant annotation

 Transcript annotation data can be used in many ways.
-One common usage example is for variant annotation, where we need to identify the transcriptional context of a variant set (e.g. promoter-associated, exon, intron, untranslated regions, etc.).
+One common usage example is in the annotation of variant calls, where we need to identify the transcriptional context of a variant set (e.g. promoter-associated, exon, intron, untranslated regions, etc.).

+To demonstrate how we could achieve this in Bioconductor, we will also use the `VariantAnnotation` package that uses TxDb objects directly to annotate a set of variants.
+An example set of variant calls is provided, representing variants present over multiple cancer types, identified as part of The Cancer Genome Atlas (TCGA) [*Pan-Cancer Analysis of Whole Genomes (PCAWG) project*](https://www.nature.com/articles/s41586-020-1969-6).
+Genomic coordinates (hg38) for all identified variants present on chromosome 17 are included in the file `../data/TCGA.pcawg.chr17.bed`.

+> Note that *'variant annotation'* also commonly includes annotating variants with their functional consequence

 To demonstrate how we could use our TxDb object created above to annotate variants, we will leverage functionality from another BioConductor package, `VariantAnnotation` that uses TxDb objects directly to annotate a set of variants (that can be in GRanges format).
-An example variant set is also provided, representing variants identified as present over multiple cancer types, as part of The Cancer Genome Atlas (TCGA) [Pan-Cancer Analysis of Whole Genomes (PCAWG) project](https://www.nature.com/articles/s41586-020-1969-6).
-Genomic coordinates (hg38) for all identified variants present on chromosome 17 are included in the file `../data/TCGA.pcawg.chr17.bed`.

 ```r
 library(VariantAnnotation)